 The Blue-gray Gnatcatcher was again seen adjacent to the garden where it nested some years ago.
 It had not been noted in this locality for many years.
 Lulu May Aler wrote that the bird first appeared in the area in 1936; then in 1939 it was seen in the Garden area and it appeared again in Martha’s 1942 and 1943 diary notes.

 Martha added one new species in the Summer: Asclepias viridiflora, Green Milkweed, Native, from the Kasota prairie.

 The Summer was very hot and dry and Crone had to make use of the Garden water system extensively.
 (2)

-IN the Friends’ Newsletter (Vol. 3 No. 4, October 1955), Editor Martha Crone wrote about the October flowers, the Ginseng Family, the Spider Flower, the Milkweed Family, and that the Hummingbird left the Garden on Sept.
+In the Fall Newsletter (Vol. 3 No. 4, October 1955), Martha Crone wrote about the October flowers, the Ginseng Family, the Spider Flower, the Milkweed Family, and that the Hummingbird left the Garden on Sept.
 8th, a week earlier than average.